hirokazuono/Chipmunk_and_BOX2D_of_cocos2dx_ported_to_Android/README.md

 each person please <b>save xCode's files</b> of 1. above <b>and copy into position</b> such as sorry in repeating <b>.</b>
 ( Besides, also as an aside,
 &nbsp; &nbsp; HelloWorldScene.cpp( among the HWc&h( = HelloWorldScene.cpp and HelloWorldScene.h) )
-&nbsp; that are used each cocos2d-x files of versions and types(chipmunk&B2D and android&xCode) &nbsp; &nbsp; is not changed at all and used in exactly the same content &nbsp; except that 11 and 12 are "CCPoint point = touch->locationInView(touch->view());" &nbsp; &nbsp; but only newest 13beta is without "touch->view()" as "CCPoint point = touch->locationInView();". )
+&nbsp; are used in each cocos2d-x files of versions and types( = chipmunk & B2D and android& x Code ) .
+All of them already have been fixed for all type and version. but HelloWorldScene.cpp for each types( = chipmunk or B2D ) &nbsp; &nbsp; are not changed at all and used in exactly the same content &nbsp; except that 11 and 12 are "CCPoint point = touch->locationInView(touch->view());" &nbsp; &nbsp; but only newest 13beta is without "touch->view()" as "CCPoint point = touch->locationInView();". )